backdrop-contrib/eu_cookie_compliance/README.md

 The module displays a pop-up at the bottom or at the top of pages to make users aware of the fact that cookies are being set.
-The user may then give his/her consent or move to a page that provides more details.
+The user may then give their consent or move to a page that provides more details.
 Consent is given by the user pressing the agree button or by continuing to browse the website.
-Once consent is given another pop-up appears with a thank you message.
+Once consent is given another pop-up optionally appears with a thank you message.

 The module provides a settings page where the pop-up can be customized.
 There are also template files for the pop-ups that can be overridden by your theme.